anu-aagi/torch-openreml-docs/docs/html/_sources/r_user.rst.txt

 .. code-block:: R

     reticulate::conda_install("torch-openreml",
                               pip = TRUE,
                               packages = c("torch-openreml")))

 Usage
 -----

-We will illustrate the usage using the same example in the getting started.
+The following example mirrors the Getting Started example.
+In R, it is often more convenient to construct design matrices directly using ``model.matrix()``.

 .. code-block:: R